martc55/Jbd2Solis/README.md

 https://cryptii.com/pipes/integer-encoder - for checking output HEX values

 LIBRARY:
-mcp_can.h  - by cory j fowler,  Tried other libraries but they did not communicate with the Solis inverter.
+mcp_can.h  - by cory j fowler,  Tried other libraries but I could not get them to communicate with the Solis inverter.

 PYLONTECH Emulation: This consists of six CAN packets once per second.
 CAN ID – followed by 2 to 8 bytes of data.
 The data rate is 500kbps